leeprovoost/go-rest-api-template/README.md

 ctx.render.JSON(w, http.StatusOK, user)
 ```

 We check whether the error object is nil.
-If it is, then we return a HTTP 200 OK, if not then we return HTTP 404 NOT FOUND.
+If it is, then we return a HTTP 200 OK, if not then we return HTTP 404 Not Found.
 Let's go into more detail when we talk about our API handlers.

 BTW in other languages you might be used to write the above as: